b14ckc0d3r/mymedia/README.md

-#Code Academy FE - October 2021
+<h1>Code Academy FE - October 2021</h1>
-##Test 1 - HTML + CSS
+<h2>Test 1 - HTML + CSS</h2>

-###Fork this repository, do your work, create a branch with your name and open a pull request.
+Fork this repository, do your work, create a branch with your name and open a pull request.